ska-sa/katgpucbf/doc/dev-guide.rst

   There are likely others formatted as comments in Python or C++ throughout the code which don't appear listed here. ``grep`` can help you find them!

+  The ``test/`` folder is not pulled in by Sphinx, and so any TODOs there will also not be included in this list.

 .. todolist::